TonyHHNg/Team_Project_1/README.md

 ## Improvements

--Do more outside reading or researches on relevant topic and usage of python applications
+- Do more outside reading or researches on relevant topic and usage of python applications
 - Get more accurate dataset (some small towns data were not included in the data set obtained)